MCPHub LabRegistryjgravelle/jdatamunch-mcp

 That is a 25,333ร— reduction โ€” measured, not estimated, on a real 1M-row public dataset.

-jDataMunch indexes the file once and lets agents retrieve only the exact data they need: column profiles, filtered rows, and server-side aggregations โ€” with SQL precision.
+jDataMunch indexes the file once and lets agents retrieve only the exact data they need: column profiles, filtered rows, server-side aggregations, cross-dataset joins, and semantic search โ€” with SQL precision.

 Benchmark: LAPD crime records โ€” 1,004,894 rows, 28 columns, 255 MB Baseline (raw file): 111,028,360 tokens ย |ย jDataMunch: ~3,849 tokens ย |ย 25,333ร— reduction Methodology & harness ยท Full results